Triton Inference Server

 • Backend: Python, vLLM

 Triton Inference Server is a powerful inferencing solution designed to support the deployment of AI models at scale, optimized for both CPUs and GPUs.
-It facilitates the efficient execution of inference requests arriving via HTTP/REST, GRPC, or the C API, routing them to the appropriate model scheduler based on the model type.
+It facilitates the efficient execution of inference requests arriving via HTTP/REST, gRPC, or the C API, routing them to the appropriate model scheduler based on the model type.

 Triton simplifies the deployment of various machine learning models, providing flexibility and performance for a wide range of AI applications.